tuomassalminen/reaktor_birdnest/README.md

 ### Backend

 The backend of this application can be run either in Docker or locally with Node and npm.
 Docker can be downloaded here https://www.docker.com/products/docker-desktop/.
-If you haven't installed Node or npm, it can be done easily with nvm by running this script:
+If you haven't installed Node or npm, it can be done easily with nvm.
+Nvm can be downloaded by running this script:

 ```sh
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.2/install.sh | bash